jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

           roslaunch unit_tests robotLocalizationLaunchTestSimulator.launch
         ```

     - Open a new terminal to launch the robotLocalizationTest (which launches the robotLocalization node and run tests on it).

-This creates drivers for camera topics and stubs for pose validation.
+      Launch the test on Robot
         ```bash
+          cd $HOME/workspace/pepper_rob_ws && source devel/setup.bash && roslaunch cssr_system robotLocalizationTestLaunchRobot.launch
+        ```
+      Launch the Harness Test.
+This creates drivers and stubs for pose validation.
+        ```bash
-          cd $HOME/workspace/pepper_sim_ws && source devel/setup.bash && roslaunch unit_tests robotLocalizationLaunchTestHarness.launch
+          cd $HOME/workspace/pepper_rob_ws && source devel/setup.bash && roslaunch cssr_system robotLocalizationTestLaunchHarness.launch
         ```

 ## Tests Executed